DataVaccinator/vaccinatorJSClient/docs/DataVaccinator-js-class.md

     </tr>
     <tr class="even">
       <td>Info:</td>
       <td>The <code>VID</code> is the identifying Vaccination ID (for example, returned by new).
-Multiple VIDs can be submitted as array with multiple VIDs or a string with multiple VIDs divided by blank.</td>
+Multiple VIDs can be submitted as array with multiple VIDs or a string with multiple VIDs divided by blank.
+If you want to provide more than 500 VIDs, please call this
+      function in chunks (will trigger an exception otherwise).</td>
     </tr>
   </tbody>
 </table>